anuragjoshi3519/Delhi-University-ScoreCard-Fetcher/readme.md

 ## Features

 * DU ScoreCard Fetcher can be used for fetching single as well as multiple result scorecards PDF.
-* Any student belonging to any course or any college in Delhi University can use it to fetch results.
-* You can opt to get your result PDF downloaded in your system and by email too.
+* You can choose to get your result PDF downloaded in your system as well as by email.
+* You can generate class wide rank lists for any course.
 * You can even keep the script running, in your local or remote server, until the results are out (and you will be notified by an email once they are out )
+* Any student belonging to any course or any college in Delhi University can use it to fetch his/her result PDF.

 ## How to use?